Bachelor of Music Education

 Instrumental Non-Keyboard, K-12 Licensure - MUSIA.BME

-Instrumental, K-12 Licensure, Piano Emphasis - MUSKI.BME
+Instrumental, K-12 Licensure, Piano Track - MUSKI.BME

 Vocal/General, K-12 Licensure - MUSVA.BME

-Vocal/General, K-12 Licensure, Piano Emphasis - MUSKA.BME
+Vocal/General, K-12 Licensure, Piano Track - MUSKA.BME

 Lee's programs give the student a chance to experience various aspects of life at Lee beyond academics, offering program-specific global trips, clubs, service, and research opportunities.
 The following are possible aspects of life outside the classroom for students in the above degree programs: